WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-23-The-wrong-error-message-is-a-bug.markdown

 ===========================================================
 ![Image of an angry man at a computer with an error message on the screen, and for some reason a hamburger and french fries at the desk](/assets/wrongerrormessage.jpg)

+_I wrote this article as I was writing tests and fixing my code.
+The thoughts and observations are live accounts.
+This means you get to observe all the suspense and drama and excitement of watching me change my mind, make mistakes, and learn something new as I go._

 I wrote a unit test yesterday to cover the case where a data structure has an infinite loop.
 I don't want the code to hang, overflow the stack, or use up a lot of resources